lucasnevespereira/dashmin/README.md

 **Minimal dashboard for monitoring your apps from the terminal**

-Quick insights without the bloat.
-Monitor your databases with simple queries - no complex setup, no heavy interfaces.
+Monitor your databases with simple queries, no complex setup and no heavy interface.

 ## Features